AI-Vector-Accelerator/riscv-toolchain-setup-tests/README.md

 make    # Clone the CV32E40P, build the Verilator model, run a bare-metal hello-world example
 ```

-Add the simulator to your PATH for easy access elsewhere in your system making sure you replace `/path/to` in the first statement with the full path to the core-v-verif repo.
+Add the verilator model to your PATH for easy access elsewhere in your system making sure you replace `/path/to` in the first statement with the full path to the core-v-verif repo.

 ```bash
 export CV32SIM=/path/to/core-v-verif/cv32/sim/core
 export PATH=$PATH:$CV32SIM
 ```

 However this change will be undone when you close your terminal.
-To make the change permanent you must add the commends above to your `~/.profile` file.
+To make the change permanent you must add the commands above to your `~/.profile` file.
 Open the file with the command:
 ```bash
 nano ~/.profile
 ```
 Copy and paste the export commands above to the bottom of the file, remembering to replace `/path/to/core-v-verif/` with the full path to the core-v-verif repo.
-With both the simulator and toolchain on your path, the bottom of your `~/.profile` file should now look something like this:
+With both the verilator model and toolchain on your path, the bottom of your `~/.profile` file should now look something like this:
 ```bash
 ...
 # set PATH so it includes user's private bin if it exists